apexbusiness-systems/strideguideai/PWA_STATUS_VERIFICATION.md

 1. **Chrome/Edge (Chromium)**
    - Visit the app in browser
    - Look for install icon in address bar
-   - Or use browser menu → "Install TradeLine 24/7"
+   - Or use browser menu → "Install StrideGuide"
    - Install prompt appears when all criteria are met

 2. **Install Criteria**